kevincastejon/com.caskev.grid-toolkit/README.md

 #### DijkstraGrid

-*Note that a DijkstraGrid object inherits from all the methods and properties of a DirectionGrid object.*

-A DijkstraGrid holds both direction and distance data between a target tile and all the tiles that are accessible to this target.
+A **DijkstraGrid** object holds both direction and distance data between a target tile and all the tiles that are accessible to this target, on the entire grid.
-Once generated, this object can contain all the paths and distance data that you need (ie: a tower defense game with a village core where all enemies run to, or a strategy game in which you would display the distance cost of the movement by hovering tiles with the cursor) and then use the paths with almost no performance cost.
-There are also serialization methods to bake or save these objects to files and load them later with the deserialization methods.

 To generate a **DijkstraGrid** object, use the **GenerateDijkstraGrid** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.